 Security Firm Says Extremely Creepy Mask Cracks iPhone X's Face ID

-Less than a week after the iPhone X release, a Vietnamese security firm says it done what others couldn't — trick the phone's facial recognition software.
-How'd they do it?
+Less than a week after the iPhone X release, a Vietnamese security firm says it has done what others couldn't — trick the phone's facial recognition software.
+How?
 One very creepy mask.

-In a video released by the company Bkav, an employee un-shrouds the mask to which the phone apparently responds to by unlocking.
+In a video released by the company Bkav, an employee unshrouds the mask, to which the phone apparently responds to by unlocking.
 "Face ID on this iPhone X is not as secure as Apple has announced," the employee says.
 The employee then unlocks the phone again with his own face.

-On its website, Bkav says it made the mask was made with two and three-dimensional printers, silicone and "hand-made" skin to "trick Apple's AI."
+On its website, Bkav says it made the mask with two- and three-dimensional printers, silicone and "hand-made" skin to "trick Apple's AI."

-The whole thing cost about $150, the company claims.
+The whole thing cost about $150, the company says.

-A feature of the company's iPhone X, Face ID uses facial recognition rather than a passcode or using a fingerprint to unlock the phone.
+A feature of the iPhone X, Face ID uses facial recognition rather than a passcode or fingerprint to unlock the phone.
 It can also be used to confirm identity to make purchases and sign in to other apps.

 Of course, a feature like that has attracted a few skeptics.

-Wired made an array of deeply creepy masks, hiring a special effects makeup artist who spent 17 hours embedding thousands of eyebrow hairs with a needle.
-All of which failed to unlock the phone.
-And The Wall Street Journal tried to fool it, and succeeded — but only by using 8-year-old identical triplets.
+Wired made an array of deeply creepy masks, hiring a special effects makeup artist who spent 17 hours embedding thousands of eyebrow hairs with a needle — all of which failed to unlock the phone.
+The Wall Street Journal tried to fool it, and succeeded — but only by using 8-year-old identical triplets.

 Apple would not comment on the video for this story.
 And NPR was not independently able to verify the claims.

-When the iPhone X was unveiled in September, Apple marketing executive Philip Schiller said the that Face ID's creators had developed a "neural engine" to process facial recognition that wouldn't "easily be spoofed by things like photographs," he said.
+When the iPhone X was unveiled in September, Apple marketing executive Philip Schiller said that Face ID's creators had developed a "neural engine" to process facial recognition that wouldn't "easily be spoofed by things like photographs," he said.

 "They've even gone and worked with professional mask-makers and makeup artists in Hollywood to protect against these attempts to defeat Face ID. ...
 We require user attention to unlock.
 That means if your eyes are closed, you're looking away, it's not going to unlock," Schiller said at the time.

-Schiller also put the odds of a random person being able to unlock your phone's Face ID at one in 1,000,000.
+Schiller also put the odds of a random person being able to unlock your phone's Face ID at 1 in 1,000,000.

 But Bkav, the security firm, said hacking Face ID wasn't as hard, pointing out that the software would recognize the owner's face even if half-covered.